matthiasnoback/service-integration-workshop/README.md

 Now go to [localhost:15672](http://localhost:15672/) in a browser.
 This will lead you to the RabbitMQ Management UI.
 You can log in with username "user" and password "password".

 The website can be reached at [localhost](http://localhost).

+# Tips

+- Use [`docker-compose logs`](https://docs.docker.com/compose/reference/logs/) to find out what's going on in the containers.
+- Run `./composer.sh require ...` to install additional packages.